 In some African countries, like Kenya, tribes create unique initiation shields for boys entering adulthood.
 Shields are handed down from generation to generation and painted over for each new owner.
-Now your child can make one of these shields like those from the Kikuyu tribe, and decorate it with his favorite objects and colors.
+Have your child make his own version of an initation shield, and decorate it with his favorite objects and colors.
 Don't forget to add a central "eye" to look through.
 This craft is a jumping off point for teaching kids about the importance of cultural rituals.

 What You Need: